BabylonJS/Documentation/content/landing_pages/component/transformations.md

 Frames of reference, in 3D, are formed by an origin and three mutually perpendicular axes through the origin.
 When created in Babylon.js objects are placed using a frame of reference in **World Space** where there are two horizontal axes, x and z, and a vertical y axis in a left handed system.

 Each mesh also has its own **Local Space**.
 Meshes built within Babylon.js are created with their local space origin at the world space origin and with their local space axes x, y and z aligned with the x, y and z axes of the world space.
 The local origin acts as the center of transformation unless pivots or parents are added to the mesh.
+Both of these cases will be described.

 Meshes created in other packages and imported may use different frames of reference.